limatheus/openshift-php-framework-stack/README.md

 4. Commit and push all modifications
 5. During the git push, Composer will download all dependencies found in `composer.json`
 6. Visit your application's main page (e.g. https://myapp-mydomain.rhcloud.com/)

+A similar procedure can be used for other PHP frameworks.

 ## About Apache Configuration